 IT’S CERTAINLY NOT an everyday occurrence that I find myself sat in the Colonnade Suite of the Manor of Groves Hotel, with a three-tier afternoon tea stand placed in front of me, but on a quiet afternoon in December it became my reality.

-Without question, it was a delight to escape the routine of student life for the day to enjoy the lavish experience of complimentary afternoon tea; upon reflection, there is only one change I’d make to my experience.
+Without question, it was a delight to escape the routine of student life for the day to enjoy the lavish experience of complimentary afternoon tea.
+However, upon reflection, there is one change I’d make to my experience.

-The afternoon tea was set up in a delightful corridor of such, populated by wicker sofas that gave the interiors an essence of Hamptons beach house.
+The afternoon tea was set up in a delightful conservatory-style room, populated by wicker sofas that gave the interiors an essence of Hamptons beach house.
 Although stylish, I personally found the sofas and their accompanying tables to be an illogical choice – especially when attempting to pour yourself a cup of tea or to butter your scone.

 In hopes of not wasting an entire pot of English Breakfast tea, which may I add, was beautifully brewed, I found myself standing over the awkwardly low table to ensure I didn’t soil the white table cloth.
 As a result, it made the whole experience somewhat robotic which is less than desirable.

 Despite that minor issue, the whole experience was quintessentially British, in my opinion, with beautifully crafted scones, bite-sized pieces of cake and finger sandwiches filled with egg, salmon, ham and cucumber.
 Portion size was not an issue, as I found myself leaving plenty behind, proving that the tea is certainly suitable for two to three people.

 Some of the foods were first-time tries for me, including the salmon, which I can safely say I wouldn’t try again but that is of no fault of the hotel.
 With that being said, the rightly placed ‘top-tier’ red velvet cake was exceptional and left me questioning whether it was acceptable to politely ask for more – being British, I decided I against it.